Pan-Asianism: Japanese Pan-Asianism

 The growing official interest in broader Asian concerns was shown in the establishment of facilities for Indian Studies.
 In 1899, Tokyo Imperial University set up a chair in Sanskrit and Kawi, with a further chair in comparative religion being set up in 1903.
 In this environment, a number of Indian students came to Japan in the early twentieth century, founding the Oriental Youngmen's Association in 1900.
 Their anti-British political activity caused consternation to the Indian Government, following a report in the London Spectator.

 Okakura Kakuzō, a scholar and art critic, also praised the superiority of Asian values upon Japanese victory of the Russo-Japanese War:

 The Himalayas divide, only to accentuate, two mighty civilisations, the Chinese with its communism of Confucius, and the Indian with its individualism of the Vedas.
 But not even the snowy barriers can interrupt for one moment that broad expanse of love for the Ultimate and Universal, which is the common thought-inheritance of every Asiatic race, enabling them to produce all the great religions of the world, and distinguishing them from those maritime peoples of the Mediterranean and the Baltic, who love to dwell on the Particular, and to search out the means, not the end, of life.'

 In this, Kakuzō was utilising the Japanese concept of sangoku, which existed in Japanese culture before the concept of Asia became popularised.
 Sangoku literally means the "three countries": Honshu (the largest island of Japan), Kara (China) and Tenjiku (India).

 However, Japanese Pan-Asianism evolved into a more nationalist ideology that prioritized Japan's interests.
 This was evident by the growth of secret societies such as Black Ocean Society and the Black Dragon Society, which committed criminal activities to ensure the success of Japanese expansionism.
 Exceptionally, Ryōhei Uchida (1874–1937), who was a member of the Black Dragon Society, was a Japan-Korea unionist and supported Filipino and Chinese revolutions.
 In addition, Asian territories were seen as reservoirs of economic resources and outlets for the Emperor's "glory" to be displayed.
 These were evident in government policies such as the Hakkō ichiu and Greater East Asia Co-Prosperity Sphere agendas.
 Even Kakuzō was critical of Japan's expansionism after the Russo-Japanese War, viewing it as no different than Western expansionism.
 He expected other Asians to call them "embodiments of the White Disaster".

 Historian Torsten Weber compares these contradictions to the Monroe Doctrine, which opposed European imperialism to foster the unimpeded growth of American imperialism.

+Japanese pan-Asianism had strong connections to pan-Islamist circles in a mutual anti-Western frame work from the early 20th century, with the Japanese being seen as key force against Western imperialism after the Russo-Japanese War.
+Key figures in this include Russian Tatar Abdürreshid Ibrahim and Japanese figures like Hasan Hatano Uho.
+It included advocacy groups and papers, such as the Agia Gikai.